LHNCBC/lforms/form_definition.md

         * PHONE - a string in a valid phone number format
         * NR - a numeric range, in the format of two values separated by "^".
                Having one number on either side of "^" is allowed.
-        * SECTION - a special type for sections, who contains sub items in the
+        * SECTION - a special type for sections, which contain sub items in the
                     <a href="#items">items</a> field
-        * TITLE - a special type for separators that displays some texts.
+        * TITLE - a special type for separators that displays some text.

     * units - For numeric answer fields, this is an optional list for the units for the quantity being entered.
 Each hash in this array can contain the